Henrietta Stanhope, Countess of Chesterfield

-The earl's first wife, Anne, died in 1798, leaving one daughter, Lady Harriet Stanhope, who died unmarried in 1803.
+Early life

 Henrietta was the third daughter of Thomas Thynne, 1st Marquess of Bath, and his wife, the former Lady Elizabeth Cavendish-Bentinck.
 One of her older sisters, Louisa, became Countess of Aylesford, and a younger sister, Sophia, became Countess of Ashburnham.
 Henrietta's childhood was interrupted by a serious illness, as reported by Mary Granville in a letter of 1770:I am first going to Lady Weymouth, who is pretty well, but has been a good deal hurried with poor Miss H. Thynne's illness; the poor little creature has undergone much severer discipline than I thank God was necessary in your case – having been twice blooded and once blistered, but the doctors now think her much better.

+Personal life

 She married the earl on 2 May 1799, in Grosvenor Street, London.
+From his first marriage to Anne, who died in 1798, he had one daughter, Lady Harriet Stanhope, who died unmarried in 1803.
 They resided at the family seat, Bretby Hall in Derbyshire, which was rebuilt by the earl in about 1812.
 The couple had two children: